jabettin/callmemaybe/README.md

-`this project is part of the 42 curriculum`
+`This project is part of the 42 curriculum`